 Suring is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Suring have a very low rate of college education: just 9.54% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Suring has a very low overall level of education: only 9.54% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Suring in 2022 was $26,998, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,992 for a family of four.
 However, Suring contains both very wealthy and poor people as well.